 \subsection{Frame structure and data transmission}

 As shown in Fig.~\ref{fig:time-diagram}, the system operates in a time-slotted framework organized into frames, in which both \gls{ul} and \gls{dl} transmissions occur.
 Each frame has a duration denoted as $T$ and consists of $F$ slots, each lasting $\tau$ seconds, such that $\tau F = T$.
-Inspired by the \gls{3gpp} 5G standards~\cite{3gpp:38-912}, $\tau$ is assumed to be a multiple of an \gls{ofdm} symbol, as in~\cite{eucnc, mini-slot}.
-We further assume that each slot is designed to accommodate a \gls{ul} \emph{data payload}, the corresponding \emph{\gls{ack}} \gls{dl} message, and a \emph{guard time} to switch between \gls{ul} and \gls{dl} transmissions.
+Inspired by the \gls{3gpp} 5G standards~\cite{3gpp:38-912}, $\tau$ is assumed to be a multiple of an \gls{ofdm} symbol, as in~\cite{cavallero_urllc, mini-slot}.
+We further assume that each slot is designed to accommodate a \gls{ul} \emph{data payload}, the corresponding \emph{\gls{ack}} \gls{dl} message, and a \emph{guard time} to switch between \gls{ul} and \gls{dl} transmissions, as described in~\cite{cavallero_urllc}.
 The three parts occupy a pre-defined fraction of the slot duration $\tau$ denoted by $\beta_t$, $\beta_r$, and $1 - \beta_t - \beta_r$, respectively.
 Accordingly, the durations of the \gls{ul} and \gls{dl} transmissions are $\beta_t \tau$ and $\beta_r \tau$ seconds.
-Similar to our preliminary work~\cite{cavallero2024co-existence}, each frame is further divided into two sub-frames: \textbf{pull sub-frame}, and \textbf{push sub-frame}, to accommodate pull and push requests.
+Similar to our preliminary work~\cite{cavallero2024co-existence}, each frame is further divided into two sub-frames: \textbf{pull sub-frame}, and \textbf{push sub-frame}, to accommodate pull and push transmissions.

-The \textbf{pull sub-frame} comprises $Q$ \glspl{wus}, each followed by a \emph{pull slot} reserved for data transmission.
-Without loss of generality, we assume that $k_w$ slots are needed for the transmission of the \gls{wus} and for the activation of the node main radio~\cite{hoglund20243gpp}, while the data transmission occupies a single slot\footnote{This is a common assumption in the literature, e.g.,~\cite{cavallero2024co-existence, hoglund20243gpp}, arising from the low achievable rate of \glspl{wus}.
-In practice, this duration also depends on the amount of bits encoding the \gls{id}, which is out of the paper's scope}.
-Therefore, the scheduled communication has a duration $T_w = (k_w + 1) \tau$.
-Consequently, the time dedicated to the pull-based communication is
+The \textbf{pull sub-frame} comprises $Q$ \glspl{wus}, each followed by a \emph{pull slot} dedicated to data transmission: a node receiving a \gls{wus} transmits its \emph{pull reply} in the subsequent pull slot.
+Without loss of generality, we assume that the transmission of a \gls{wus} and the activation of the node's main radio require $k_w$ slots~\cite{cavallero2024co-existence, hoglund20243gpp}\footnote{This common assumption in the literature stems from the low achievable rate of \glspl{wus}.
+In practice, the duration also depends on the number of bits used to encode the \gls{id}, which is outside the scope of this work.}.
+The data transmission instead occupies the \gls{ul} portion of a slot, i.e., a duration of $\beta_t \tau$, with the payload assumed to fit entirely within this interval.
+Both $k_w$ and the data slot duration are configurable system parameters (e.g., via the modulation and coding scheme) and do not affect the validity of the model.
+Therefore, a pull request and its reply lasts for $T_w = (k_w + 1) \tau$ [s], and the time reserved for the pull sub-frame is

-A node receiving a \gls{wus} transmits during the subsequent pull slot.
-In this case, the transmission is assumed to be \emph{error-free}.